hekonsek/simpleconfig/readme.md

 ### Data sources

-This predefined instance is a composite configuration resolving configuration values in the following order:
+This predefined configuration instance is a composite configuration resolving configuration values in the following order:
 - Java system properties
 - OS environment variables